hugonteifeh/func-list/README.md

 ## Functions

-Some poNumbers that are worth mentioning:
+Some points that are worth mentioning:

 - All the functions and their function-arguements are curried.
-- The lazy functions are the functions that return
+- Most of the functions that returns another list are lazy.
+- Generally speaking the functions that result into a new list that has another length than the list that has been provided as an argument are not lazy.
+- Every function has a 'laziness' indicator showing the level of laziness, the levels are 'lazy', 'semi-lazy' and 'none'(strict).

 ### map